 Guided by plenty of penguins-this-way signs, we had no trouble finding the place.
 It has changed much since the last time I visited some 4 or more years ago.
 There’s a dedicated parking lot for one, but one small tourist van and a Malaysian-made Proton Gen2 aside (about which we were well excited), it was deserted.
 The usual array of hawkers exhibiting their non-unique wares were lining the side-walk, clearly with no business, but not looking as keen as you’d imagine either.

 Getting to what is now a fenced-in beach requires a short walk through a quiet neighbourhood.
 Entrance is R40 per adult, part of which, they say, goes to the conservation of the penguins.
 You never actually touch the beach, and of course, neither do you the penguins, although The Journo tried aplenty.

 Wooden walkways guide you amongst the dunes and above the nesting penguins.
 Some are in natural nests they’ve fashioned out of holes and rock spaces for themselves, and others make use of more modern conveniences in the form of fibreglass jars, planted in the ground to provide shelter against large seaguls eyeing a penguin egg for breakfast.

 The sun was bright and glaring off the white beach sand, and there were penguins everywhere.
-But everywhere!
-The Jounro was excited and kept on asking how we could touch them, the Sausage was amused and I, well, the novelty of the penguins wore of quickly for me.
+No really.
+Everywhere!
+The Jounro was excited, and kept on asking how we could touch them, the Sausage was amused and I, well, the novelty of the penguins wore of quickly.
 Especially after taking pictures from every conceivable angle.
-A penguin is a penguin is a penguin.

 Cape Point Nature Reserve